lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/Data Link/data_link_part2.md

 `Layer 2 Using a Switch: Game Scenario Takeaways`
 * Switches store & forward frames (receive, store, & forward based on MAC address table, then discard the frame)
 * NOTE: Switches don't forward collisions, only valid frames (each switch port is a separate collision domain)
-  * collisions (simultaneous transmission) can only occur between the device & the port it's connected
+  * collisions (simultaneous transmission) can only occur between the device & the port it's connected to
 * layer 2 is foundation for all networks (wifi, wired, & the internet) used daily
 * internet: fundamentally a large collection of interconnected layer 2 networks